yiwang/json2htmlcov/README.md

     $cat cov.json | json2htmlcov > cov.html

 ### Note
-There is another useful json-cov to cobertura xml format tool: [mocha-cobertura-reporter] (https://github.com/sjonnet19/mocha-cobertura-reporter), also using jade to render xml from json-cov.
+There is another useful json-cov to cobertura xml format tool: [mocha-cobertura-reporter](https://github.com/sjonnet19/mocha-cobertura-reporter), also using jade to render xml from json-cov.